Spiritual help for alcoholism is widely used. It’s central to Alcoholics Anonymous. It’s also often used in other approaches to healing.

 To be spiritual is not necessarily to be religious.
 Non-believers can be spiritual.
 That is, they feel emotionally connected with the world and experience meaning in their lives.

 Alcoholics Anonymous considers alcoholism to have three components.
 They are the mental, physical, and spiritual.
-Alcoholics are viewed as having a physical allergy to alcohol.(1) A mental obsession to keep on drinking.
-And a spiritual void such that willpower is inadequate.
-(2) Alcoholics sometimes express the feeling that they have a hole in their soul or an emptiness in their life.
-Spiritual help for alcoholism is the foundation of Alcoholics Anonymous.
+AA believes that alcoholics have a physical allergy to alcohol.1 A mental obsession to keep on drinking.
+And a spiritual void such that willpower is inadequate.2 Alcoholics sometimes express the feeling that they have a hole in their soul or an emptiness in their life.
+So spiritual help for alcoholism is the foundation of Alcoholics Anonymous.

 Spirituality Can Take Many Forms

-Many clinical trials have been conducted.
+Researchers have made many clinical trials.
 None have shown effectiveness of any spiritual help for alcoholism over that associated with a placebo effect.
 This is not surprising.
 Spiritual therapy is based on theories inconsistent with known scientific principles.

 The spiritually-based A.A. is actually less effective (5%) than is spontaneous remission.
 That is, cure without treatment of any kind.
 No treatment leads to a 36% success rate.
 That’s according to the National Institute on Alcohol Abuse and Alcoholism.
 Twelve-step programs have a very high failure rate.
 This suggests that at least some of the 12 steps may be counterproductive.

 But effective alternative programs are available.
 People can receive help they to lead lives free of alcohol problems.
 Free and programs include SMART Recovery (Self-Management And Recovery Training).
 Rational Recovery.
 Moderation Management.
 Women for Sobriety.
-LifeRing.
+SOS (Secular Organizations for Sobriety).
+LifeRing Secular Recovery.
 And HAMS (Harm reduction, Abstinence, and Moderation Support).

 None of these programs require any spiritual beliefs.
 However, participants are free to use spirituality if they wish.